AlexJenter/cv/src/markdown/work.md

 <span>

-**Scientific Assistant** – After gathering some experience in the field of generative design, i was presented with the opportunity to further use tools like Rhino3D and Grasshopper in a professional context.
+**Scientific Assistant** – Technical assistance including usage of tools such as Rhino3D and Grasshopper in a professional context.
 - Design automation
 - Experimental workflow